Dirty Rotten Cheater: International versions

 In the summer 2004, Dirty Rotten Cheater began airing six nights a week on Canale 5 in Italy; the Italian version was named L'imbroglione.

 In Japan, the program was broadcasting as The Cheater (ザ・チーター) on TBS between October 2005 and August 2006.
 It was broadcast as a special program in May 2005, then as a late-night program between October 2005 and March 2006.

 A short-lived version of the program also aired on France 2 (July 2006) as "Qui est le bluffeur?" ("Who is the bluffer?") with Belgian host Jean-Michel Zecca.

 The UK version was hosted by Brian Conley.
-Originally this was to transmit in spring 2007, but eventually began on BBC One at 2.35pm on Monday 15 October.
-It was screened every weekday for three weeks, but was then replaced in the schedule by Diagnosis: Murder - the final five shows switched channels and were shown from Monday 12 November at 2.00pm on BBC Two.
+Originally this was to transmit in spring 2007, but eventually began on BBC One at 2:35 P.M. on October 15, 2007.
+It was screened every weekday for three weeks, but was then replaced in the schedule by Diagnosis: Murder - the final five shows switched channels and were shown on November 13 at 2.00pm on BBC Two.
 The UK version was taped at the Maidstone Studios in Kent, but edited at BBC Television Centre.

 There are some format differences between the US and UK versions, the most obvious being that the UK version has one less contestant.

 In Poland, ATM Grupa S.A. produced a Polish version of Dirty Rotten Cheater under name Gdzie jest Kłamczuch?
 (Where's the Liar?) (or simply Kłamczuch (Liar)).
-The show was transmitted on TV4 channel from September 4, 2008 to June 19, 2009.
+The show was transmitted on TV4 channel from September 4, 2008, to June 19, 2009.
 The program was hosted by Krzysztof Ibisz.
 The rules were similar to US version, and even used the US version's music in the first season.
 (The second season used an original but similar-sounding music package.)

-In Vietnam, Đông Tây Promotion and HTV produced a Vietnamese version, "Tìm người bí ẩn" (Find the Hidden), aired weekly from August 8, 2006 to July 2007.
+In Vietnam, Đông Tây Promotion and HTV produced a Vietnamese version, "Tìm người bí ẩn" (Find the Hidden), aired weekly from August 8, 2006, to July 2007.
 The show was originally intended to be the Vietnamese version of The Weakest Link, but was switched due to copyright prices and because the mean format didn't suit Vietnamese culture.
 This version was hosted by singer and Merited Artist Tạ Minh Tâm (who also hosted the Vietnamese version of Family Feud, also produced by Đông Tây Promotion) and was sponsored by Trà Xanh Không Độ.
 Unlike other versions, all contestants, including the Cheaters, will receive prizes (if eliminated in the first four rounds they will receive 500,000 VNĐ (later 600,000 VNĐ) and a consolidation prize from Trà Xanh Không Độ, in the final round if one contestant loses the bank in the vault, he or she will leave with 1,000,000 VNĐ.
 The other contestant will receive the bank, but only a fixed prize of 3,500,000 VNĐ, no matter how much is in the bank.

 Most of the European versions were distributed by Distraction Formats.

 Versions have also aired in Hungary and Spain.